ar-io/specs/arns/arns-manage-1.md

   - Authorized for the Process `Owner` only.
 - Must have a `Set-Record` handler to set new `Records` and modify existing ones.
   - Authorized for the Process `Owner` and `Controllers`.
+  - Supports optional `Priority` parameter for undername sorting.
 - Must have a `Remove-Record` handler to remove `Records`.
   - Authorized for the Process `Owner` and `Controllers`.
 - Must have a handler to read all `Controllers`.
 - Handler to read entire ANT `State` is updated to also return `Controllers`.
+- Must have AR.IO Network integration handlers:
+  - `Release-Name` to release an ArNS name back to the registry.
+  - `Reassign-Name` to transfer an ArNS name to another ANT.
+  - `Approve-Primary-Name` to approve primary name requests.
+  - `Remove-Primary-Names` to remove primary name associations.
+  - All authorized for the Process `Owner` only.

-This adds flexibility for Arweave Name Process Owners to manage their records, and leverage controllers for other handlers that need additional access controls.
+This adds flexibility for Arweave Name Process Owners to manage their records, leverage controllers for access controls, and interact with the AR.IO Network for name management.

 ### Objects